Ask Leyla: Is soy bad for me?

 Download as PDF

-Q: I read various health newsletters and books and websites on nutritional advice, which I would like your opinion on.
-I recently saw one of those click-bait videos whose tagline was: “Which health food should you be avoiding?”
+Q: I read various health newsletters, books, and websites on nutritional advice, and I’d like your opinion on a topic I came across recently.
+It was one of those click-bait videos whose tagline was: “Which health food you should be avoiding?”
 It turns out it’s soy!

 I’ve been a big fan of tofu in my stir-fry, and sometimes I use organic soymilk.